 Finding the Best Places to Retire Since 2006!

-Lake Havasu City (population 54,000) is located along the Arizona - California border and sits on the eastern shore of 45-mile long Lake Havasu, a large, shimmering reservoir that was created by the Parker Dam construction in the 1930s.
+Lake Havasu City (population 55,000) sits along the Arizona - California border and is on the eastern shore of 45-mile long Lake Havasu, a large, shimmering reservoir that was created by the Parker Dam construction in the 1930s.
 Originally a planned community for Army Air Corps personnel during World War II, Lake Havasu City was purchased by chainsaw industry mogul Robert McCulloch in 1963.

 Since those early days, the city has evolved into a popular tourist and vacation destination, attracting nearly one million visitors per year (including some college Spring Break revelers).
-Retirees, many from California, have discovered the city, too, and it has flourished, doubling in size during the last two decades (and the population increases by about 15% each winter as "snowbirds" flock to the area).
+Retirees, many from California, have discovered the city, too.
+The population increases by about 15% each winter as "snowbirds" flock to the area.
 During this high season, Lake Havasu City can take on somewhat of a party atmosphere with boats lined up and down the water.
 During the rest of the year, the city is fairly quiet.

 Fifty-three pecent of locals are age 45 or better.
 Politics lean very much to the right, and the crime rate is below the national average.
-The city has some racial diversity.
+The city has some racial diversity and has grown by 2% during the last decade.

 With a pretty desert landscape and mountains nearby, Lake Havasu City is often hailed as one of North America's preeminent water sports hubs.
 Lake Havasu is perfect for jet skiing, wind surfing, wakeboarding, sailing and fishing (particularly for bass and sometimes the elusive white sturgeon).
-Fishing charters and boat rentals are always available if needed.
+Fishing charters and boat rentals are always available.

 For a more rustic excursion, Lake Havasu State Park boasts a full tapestry of beautiful scenery from Windsor Beach to Cattail Cove with rolling hills in between.
 Hiking, camping, and fishing are among the main activities enjoyed in this historic state park.